Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``CredentialSchemaRefEvent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``CredentialSchemaRefEvent`` MUST be logged when updating the credential schema reference for a credential type.
+A ``CredentialSchemaRefEvent`` event MUST be logged when updating the credential schema reference for a credential type.
-If consist of a credential type and a URL for the location of the schema for this credential with an optional SHA256 checksum of the content.
+It consist of a credential type and a URL for the location of the schema for this credential with an optional SHA256 checksum of the content.

 The ``CredentialSchemaRefEvent`` event is serialized as: first a byte with the value of 251, followed by the token ID :ref:`CIS-4-CredentialType` (``type``), and then a :ref:`CIS-4-SchemaRef` (``schema_ref``)::